shelfio/aws-lambda-libreoffice/readme.md

 ## Test

-Smoke test that it works: `./test.sh`.
+Beside unit tests that could be run via `yarn test`, there are integration tests.
-Make sure to clone [libreoffice-lambda-layer](https://github.com/shelfio/libreoffice-lambda-layer) repo alongside
+Smoke test that it works: `./test/test.sh`.

 ## Publish